 Sara’s recent speaking engagements:

-Moderator, “EU/Offshore Regulatory Update,” Practising Law Institute’s Global Investment Funds Program
+Moderator, “Offshore Regulatory Update,” Practising Law Institute’s Global Asset Management 2019

 Prior to joining Stradley Ronon, Sara was Deputy Chief Counsel and Associate Director at the U.S. Securities and Exchange Commission in Washington, DC.
 Sara worked at the SEC for 21 years, including 17 years in the Division of Investment Management focusing on issues under the Investment Company and Investment Advisers Acts of 1940.
 While in the Division, Sara supervised the provision of significant legal guidance to the investment management industry through no-action and interpretive letters, exemptive applications, IM guidance updates and other written and oral means.
 For many years, Sara also led the Division's international efforts, including numerous IOSCO and FSB work streams, such as private fund manager and non-bank systemically important financial institution oversight.
 She spoke on panels for the International Bar Association and ICI Global.